ubaidahuthm/SACARMROBOT/README.md

 # Soft Actor Critic Reinforce Learning for autonomous manipulator using Gazebo and MATLAB

+This work was done by TAREK MOHAMED MAHMOUD SAID MOHAMED

 In this tutorial, we will explain how to built successfully a model of SAC-DRL to train Kinova robot arm to manipulate in a 3D enviroment.
 The objective of the SAC is learn how to control joints velocity to reach the target position.

 Before we start, please download and install [***VMware player***](https://www.vmware.com/go/getplayer-win) virtual machine player.
 And [***ros_melodic_dashing_gazebov9_linux_win_v3.zip***](https://ssd.mathworks.com/supportfiles/ros/virtual_machines/v2/ros_melodic_dashing_gazebov9_linux_win_v3.zip) virtual machine.